II.I.II Protocol Fees

 The second is Penalty Rate, another governance controlled parameter, which is levied on balances that are in violation of protocol rules and has the same beneficiaries as the Minter Rate.

-Unlike Minter Rate, Penalty Rate is not continuously levied on the Minter’s balance of Owed M, but is charged discretely as a one-time percentage fee on their delinquent balance at the moment the balance is checked, and then added to the Minter’s Owed M. Collecting Minter Rate is contained in the Get Present Amount method, which is exclusively embedded in all other Minter methods and cannot be called independently.
-It is called in most methods, including Burn.
-The Minter Rate is mechanically affected by updating a global index value which is applied to all Owed M in the Minter’s balance, as is Penalty Rate.
+Unlike Minter Rate, Penalty Rate is not continuously levied on the Minter’s balance of Owed M, but is charged discretely as a one-time percentage fee on their delinquent balance at the moment the balance is checked, and then added to the Minter’s Owed M. Collecting Minter Rate is contained in the Get Present Amount method, which is exclusively embedded in all other Minter methods, including Burn, and cannot be called independently.
+The Minter Rate is mechanically affected by updating a global index value which is applied to all Owed $M in the Minter’s balance, as is Penalty Rate.
 Penalty Rate is contained in the Impose Penalty method, which is exclusively embedded in the Update Collateral, Burn and Deactivate Minter methods.
-When Impose Penalty is called in conjunction with Update Collateral, it checks for both missed Update Collateral Interval periods and the Minter’s balance of Owed M relative to their on-chain Collateral Value discounted by the Mint Ratio.
+When Impose Penalty is called in conjunction with Update Collateral, it checks for both missed Update Collateral Interval periods and the Minter’s balance of Owed $M relative to their on-chain Collateral Value discounted by the Mint Ratio.
 When it is called in conjunction with Burn, it only checks for missed Update Collateral Interval periods.
 This is done to ensure that the Minter is not penalized on the same errant balance more than once.
 Impose Penalty will also account for whether it has already been called in the current Update Collateral Interval period and will not charge a Minter twice for the same missed period.

 The following is a diagram which demonstrates a hypothetical sequence where a Minter incurs Penalty Rate charges.
 The example below describes this hypothetical sequence.